 a list of all equivalent models, if applicable;

-,

-products s;
+From 1 June 2025, the instruction manual for end-users, free access websites of manufacturers and the product packaging shall incorporate the following additional product information in such a way to ensure clear visibility and legibility and in a language easily understood by the end-users of the Member State where the product is marketed:

+(i) for heaters sold together with the control: ‘This product contains the controls necessary for use and installation in accordance with the ecodesign requirements set out in [OP – please insert reference of this Regulation]’;

+(ii) for heaters sold separately from the control:

-productsthe control‘This product cannot be installed or used alone, but needs an additional control to support the necessary functions of the product.’
+‘This product is a [insert product category] and cannot be installed or used alone.
+This product needs an additional control to support the necessary functions to make it compliant with the mandatory ecodesing requirements set out in [OP – please insert reference of this Regulation].

-‘This products is a [insert product category] and needs to be installed with a separate control in order to function.
 The control needs as a minimum the following functions:

-[list of functions necessary to comply with the ecodesign requirements]
+[list of functions necessary to comply with the ecodesign requirements].

-to achieve the energy efficiency class claimed on the energy label.’

-.

-From 1 January 2018 the following product information on local space heaters shall be provided:
+From [OP – please insert date – entry into force of this Regulation] the following product information on local space heaters shall be provided:

 (i) for flueless local space heaters and open to chimney local space heaters only: the instruction manual for end-users, free access websites of manufacturers and the product packaging shall incorporate the following sentence in such a way to ensure clear visibility and legibility and in a language easily understood by the end-users of the Member State where the product is marketed: ‘This product is not suitable for primary heating purposes’;